NRCan/CanFlood/docs/source/06_tutorials.rst

 .. image:: /_static/tutorials_6_2_2_img_2.jpg

-Close the ‘vFunc Selection’ GUI, and you should now see the new .xls file path entered under ‘Vulnerability Functions’.
+Close the ‘vFunc Library’ GUI, and you should now see the new .xls file path entered under ‘Vulnerability Functions’.
 This library contains 126 functions, far more than the 4 referenced in our inventory.
 To removed the unreferenced curves from the set, **click 'Purge Functions'**.
-You should see a new vulnerability function set created.
+You should see a new vulnerability function set created called 'cLib'.
 Finally, **click ‘Update Control File’** to store a reference to this into the control file.

 **Hazard Sampler**